prakharsriazm/DailySeleniumPractice/README.md

 # DailySeleniumPractice
-# to run Selenium Script on your local machine you need following things to do
+# Steps to run Selenium Script on your local machine
 1 - install eclipse
 2 - create new java project
 3 - download new stable version of selenium